Cancer Research UK logo.

 Patients are recruited very slowly onto phase 1 trials.
 So even though they don't recruit many people, they can take a long time to complete.

 In a phase 1 trial you may have lots of blood tests because the researchers look at how your body copes with and gets rid of the drug.
-They carefully record any side effects you may have and when you have them.
+You also have regular observations recorded, such as your blood pressure and pulse.
+They carefully record any side effects you have and when you have them.
+You may spend more time in hospital with a phase 1 trial compared to later phases.

 Phase 2 trials

 Phase 2 is sometimes written as phase II.
+If a treatment is found to be safe in a phase 1 trial, a phase 2 trial can look at how well it works.
 Not all treatments tested in a phase 1 trial make it to a phase 2 trial.

 These trials can be for people who all have the same type of cancer, or for people who have different types of cancer.